SourcePot/datapool/README.md

 # Fist steps
 ## Installing the framework
-Refer to the video below which shows the installation as well as the creation of the admin user account.
+For the installation and creation of the first user account please refer to the video below.
 1. Choose your target directory on your web server or your computer and run composer ``composer create-project sourcepot/datapool {add your target directory here}``.
 This will create among other things the **../www/**-subdirectory, which is the www-root and should be accessible via the network, i.e. from a client web browser.
 2. Create a database and a corresponding database user.
 Set the database collation to **utf8mb4_unicode_ci**.
 3. Call the webpage through a web browser.
 This will create an error message since the database access needs to be set up.
 (Check the error log which can be found in the **../debugging/**-subdirectory.
 Each error generates a JSON-file containing the error details.)